jcal2456/redundancy-calculator/README.md

 Each sprint will include sprint planning at the start of a sprint, where the work during the sprint will be decided, a sprint review, where work is reviewed and tested, and a sprint retrospective, where a reflection on what went well and what can be improved is conducted.

 ## Project management tools
 During the project GitHub Projects will be used to manage the project and work done.
-This is because GitHub Projects enables users to manage tasks via a Kanban board, containing columns, where tasks are set as tickets, and those tickets are arranged in the columns.
+This is because GitHub Projects enables users to manage tasks via a Kanban board, containing columns, where tasks are set as tickets.
 This project’s Kanban board will have 3 columns which are, to-do, in progress, and done.

 ## Requirements
 At the start of the project, requirements of the app were gathered.
 These requirements were split into functional and non-functional requirements.
 The requirements were captured and then tickets were created based on them.